shivanaguttiadi/Adi_DevOps_Answers/Adi_DevOps_Details.md

 Overall, effective monitoring practices are essential for maintaining the reliability, performance, and security of modern software systems in DevOps environments.
 By investing in robust monitoring solutions and processes, organizations can detect and address issues proactively, optimize system performance, and deliver better experiences to end-users.

 For Monitoring, you can find interview questions and answers on platforms like GitHub by searching for repositories dedicated to Ansible interview preparation.
-These repositories typically contain a curated list of common Ansible interview questions along with their answers, providing a convenient resource for candidates looking to prepare for Monitoring-related discussions.
+These repositories typically contain a curated list of common Monitoring interview questions along with their answers, providing a convenient resource for candidates looking to prepare for Monitoring-related discussions.

 **Monitoring Quetions and Answers**